d3nnyyy/movieGenerator/README.md

 ### Continuous Integration and Deployment (CI/CD) Technologies:

-- AWS CodePipeline: An AWS service that automates the continuous integration and continuous delivery processes, facilitating the deployment of new updates to the live application.
+- GitHub Actions: GitHub's built-in CI/CD system is used for automating the continuous integration and continuous delivery processes for the backend.
-- AWS CodeBuild: A fully managed build service that compiles the frontend code and generates the necessary artifacts for deployment.
+- Azure DevOps Pipelines: Azure DevOps Pipelines are used to automate the build and deployment process for the frontend code.

 ## Local Development